shenoyvvarun/GoOsVirtualMemorySystem/README.txt

-This is a simulation of the virtual memory.
+This is a tool that can be used to learn virtual-memory in operating system.

+This tool currently demonstrates FIFO order of replacement.